 Heavy work activities, such as digging in the garden, pushing chairs, kneading bread dough, or raking leaves.

-Have a crunchy snack after school, such as carrot sticks and apple
+Have a crunchy snack after school, such as carrot sticks and an apple

 Chewing gum